Chicago Cultural Center: Past exhibitions

-Crossroads: Modernism in Ukraine, 1910-1930 was a display of art by Ukrainian artists, such as Sukher Ber Rybak, Vsevolod Maskymovych, and Oleksandr Bohomazov to name a few.
+Crossroads: Modernism in Ukraine, 1910–1930 was a display of art by Ukrainian artists, such as Sukher Ber Rybak, Vsevolod Maskymovych, and Oleksandr Bohomazov, to name a few.
 Crossroads was organized by the Foundation for International Arts and Education with the National Art Museum of Ukraine.
-It is presented by the Chicago Department of Cultural Affairs and the Kyiv Committee of the Chicago Sister Cities International Program.
-The exhibition ran from July 22, 2006 - October 15, 2006.
+It was presented by the Chicago Department of Cultural Affairs and the Kyiv Committee of the Chicago Sister Cities International Program.
+The exhibition ran from July 22, 2006 until October 15, 2006.